godatadriven/godatadriven-blog/content/big-data-expo.md

 Date: 2015-08-24 15:00
 Slug: big-data-expo.md
 Author: Walter van der Scheer
-Excerpt: GoDataDriven is proud to announce its Silver Sponsorship of the Big Data Expo (30/9 and 1/10).
-Register for free to grow your understanding of Big Data best-practices from amongst others Wehkamp, Bol.com and Schiphol Group.
+Excerpt: GoDataDriven is proud to announce its Silver Sponsorship of the [Big Data Expo](http://www.bigdata-expo.nl) (30/9 and 1/10).
+Register for free to grow your understanding of Big Data best-practices from thought leaders including GoDataDriven customers Wehkamp, Bol.com and Schiphol Group.
 Template: article
 Latex: